5.6 Nitrogen Fixers and Traditional Growing Practices

 Nitrogen Fixing

 Plants require nitrogen for the formation of nucleic acids and proteins.
-Nitrogen, therefore, is one of the most important macronutrients for plantlife.
-Atmospheric nitrogen,the diatomic molecule N2 ( dinitrogen), is the largest pool of nitrogen in terrestrial ecosystems.
+Nitrogen, therefore, is one of the most important macronutrients for plant life.
+Atmospheric nitrogen, the diatomic molecule N2 ( dinitrogen), is the largest pool of nitrogen in terrestrial ecosystems.
 However, plants cannot take advantage of this nitrogen because they do not have the necessary enzymes for conversion into biologically useful forms. nitrogen can however be “fixed,” which means that it can be converted to ammonia (NH3) through biological, physical, or chemical processes.
 As you have learned, biological nitrogen fixation (BNF) is the conversion of atmospheric nitrogen (N2) into ammonia (NH3), exclusively carried out by prokaryotes such as soil bacteria or cyanobacteria.
-Biological processes contribute 65 percent of the nitrogen used in agriculture.
+Biological processes contribute 65% of the nitrogen used in agriculture.
 The following equation represents the process:

 N2+16 ATP + 8 e− + 8 H+ 2NH3 + 16 ADP + 16 Pi + H2

 Decolonized approaches to farming center around honoring land by working with its natural ecosystem, rather than forcing a new one.
-Three Sisters have maintained food security for innumerable communities overtime.
+The three sisters have maintained food security for innumerable communities over time.

-Watch the video below to learn about microbiologist Dr. Kiana Frank who is making connections between nitrogen cycling in microbes and Native Hawaiian Culture.
-You can learn about Dr. Frank’s laboratory at Kewolo Marine Laboratory here.
+Watch the video below to learn about microbiologist Dr. Kiana Frank, who is making connections between nitrogen cycling in microbes and Native Hawaiian culture.
+You can learn more about Dr. Frank’s laboratory at Kewolo Marine Laboratory.

 Figure Descriptions